rmalbrecht/VaillantCloud/README.md

 > [!WARNING]
 > This integration is not affiliated with Vaillant, the developers take no responsibility for anything that happens to
-> your devices because of this library.
+> your devices because of this integration.

 > [!IMPORTANT]
-> This integration uses the API which is developed by Vaillant for it's myVaillant App.
-The API therefore supports only what the app needs.
+> This integration uses an API which is developed by Vaillant for it's mobile myVaillant App.
+The API therefore only supports what the app needs.
 > If an information is not present in the app, it will also not be present in the API.
 > If a function is not supported by the app, it will also not be supported in the API.
 > This API is not scoped for smart home control, ...